ManojKumarAchanta/manojkumarachanta/README.md

 Welcome to my GitHub!
 I'm a third-year B.Tech student in Information Technology, building a solid foundation in full-stack development with the **MERN stack** and diving deep into **Data Structures and Algorithms (DSA)** with Java.
 Here’s a quick glimpse of what I’m working on and what you can find here:

-- 🌱 Currently learning: Linux, advanced DSA techniques, and building projects with **Flutter**.
+- 🌱 Currently learning: Linux, advanced DSA techniques, and building projects with MERN Stack.
 - 🚀 Developing real-world applications: My latest project is an app that connects users with local technicians in India.
 - 💡 Fun Fact: **I’m not saying I’m the best… but I haven’t been proven wrong yet!**
 - 📚 Preparing for campus interviews with a focus on **coding** and **communication skills**.